An efficient and convergent finite element scheme for Cahn--Hilliard equations with dynamic boundary conditions: Introduction

-Here, $\gamma_\text{fs}$ interpolates between liquid-solid interfacial energies of the two fluid phases and prescribes the stationary contact angle via Young's formula.
-For $\alpha>0$, \eqref{eq:hysteresiscondition} allows also for hysteresis effects in the evolution of the contact angles and changes the energy balance \eqref{eq:E1} to
+where the potential $G$ interpolates between the liquid-solid interfacial energies of the two fluid phases and prescribes the stationary contact angle via Young's formula.
+This boundary condition was used in \cite{Qian2006} to describe dynamic contact angles (see also \cite{Thompson1989}).
+Models combining the boundary conditions \eqref{eq:CH:bc:mu} and \eqref{eq:bc:AC} satisfy an energy equality of the form

-Other approaches for improving \eqref{eq:CH:bc:phi} include -- among others -- using an Allen--Cahn-type equation to replace \eqref{eq:CH:bc:phi}.
-The resulting boundary condition reads

-with $\Delta_\Gamma$ denoting the Laplace-Beltrami operator describing surface diffusion on $\Gamma$.
-This type of dynamic boundary condition was suggested in \cite{Kenzler2001} and analyzed in \cite{Cherfils2013}.
-Formally, it can be seen as an $L^2$-gradient flow of the surface free energy

-where $\nablaG$ denotes the tangential (surface) gradient operator defined on $\Gamma$ and $G$ is a surface potential function.
-In particular, the resulting model satisfies